tastejs/awesome-app-ideas/README.md

 ### Conference app

-This web app should give a functionality both for the conference organizer and the participates.
+This web/mobile app should give a functionality both for the conference organizer and the participates.
 Main features: information on tracks/talks (speaker bio, links to slides), schedule with push notification on the talks that the user choose.
+Group Chat for Participates.

 ### Connectivity checker